 National Guard members seen sleeping on Capitol floor ahead of inauguration

-WASHINGTON - The night after a violent mob of Trump supporters hurled the U.S. Capitol into chaos, National Guard members poured into the District from Virginia and Maryland to help police restore order.
+WASHINGTON (FOX 5 DC) - The night after a violent mob of Trump supporters hurled the U.S. Capitol into chaos, National Guard members poured into the District from Virginia and Maryland to help police restore order.

 READ MORE: National Guard deploying at least 10K troops to DC